Kyagara/equinox/README.md

 This library is NOT production ready, expect breaking changes.

-Only some League of Legends endpoints are currently implemented.
+At the moment, only League of Legends endpoints are currently implemented.

-This project is a first for me since I don't have much experience in publishing a library, this is pretty much a practice tool for me to improve my knowledge in CI/CD using Github Actions, golang and tests.

-I am avoiding using other packages like [resty](https://github.com/go-resty/resty) instead of the `net/http` package go provides to improve my golang knowledge, currently using [testify](https://github.com/stretchr/testify) and [gock](https://github.com/h2non/gock) for tests.

 ## Example